Legal

 15. Electronic Commerce Regulations 2002

 ParadoxNetworks Limited is registered as a service provider under the Electronic Commerce Regulations 2002.
-We maintain clear identification of our business, transparent pricing including all applicable taxes and fees, and accessible complaint handling procedures.
+We maintain clear identification of our business, transparent pricing including all applicable taxes, and accessible complaint handling procedures.
 Customers may refer unresolved complaints to an approved Alternative Dispute Resolution (ADR) provider.

 16. Limitation Period